pktuser/Becoming-a-PKT-miner/set PKT to mine on boot.md

 - Run with highest privileges
 - Configure for Windows 10

-triggers: At Startup, Delay task for 1 minute (this will give time for any background prcesses to get loaded)
+triggers: At Startup, Delay task for 1 minute (this will give time for any background processes to load)

 action: start a program, Program/script: navigate to `mineOnePowerOn.cmd` file and select that file, click OK.